larryob78/robot-editor/README.md

 ## Notes

-- The offline build simulates edits by recording operations and refreshing previews/exports.
-Extend `backend/video_processing.py` to integrate real processing libraries if you have external dependencies available.
-- Projects are stored on disk inside `backend/data/projects/`.
+- LuminaCut stores projects on disk inside `backend/data/projects/`.
 Remove the folder to reset the environment.
+- Slack notifications are optional; leave the webhook unset if you do not wish to broadcast events.